-The Callback application is supported in only Firefox and Chrome browsers.
+The Callback application is supported in the following browsers:

 Before you start working with the Callback application, you need to configure your callback scenario.
 You can review the supported callback scenarios on the Callback Scenarios page.
 In addition, you must provision Designer applications for Callback and configure the callback service.
 This section provides information about where to start.